Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 }
 ```

-We then need to update our `popUp` function to run our new `randomHole` function each time the diamond pops up, instead of always referring to the first hole:
+We then need to update our `popUp` function to run our new `randomHole` function each time the cupcake pops up, instead of always referring to the first hole:

 ```diff
 function popUp() {